 Converting subtitle

-To convert our example subtitle Some.Movie.2006.1080p.BluRay.x264.srt to
+To convert our example subtitle Some.Movie.2006.1080p.BluRay.x264.srt to different format we can send

-/api/convert endpoint:
+POST query to /api/convert endpoint:

 import requests